-Author’s Note: The author wishes to thank Professor Bruce Ryder at Osgoode Hall Law School for supporting her research on this topic.
+Author’s Note: The author wishes to thank Professor Bruce Ryder at Osgoode Hall Law School for supporting my research on this topic.

 How urgent is the need for coordinated national action on climate change?
 According to the Court of Appeal for Ontario (“ONCA”), urgent indeed.
 On June 28 2019, the ONCA found, by a 4-1 majority, that the federal Greenhouse Gas Pollution Pricing Act (“GGPPA”or “the Act”) is a valid exercise of Parliament’s jurisdiction over matters of national concern under the POGG (peace, order, and good government) power (Reference re Greenhouse Gas Pollution Pricing Act, 2019 ONCA 544 [GGPPA Reference]).
 Seven weeks earlier, the Saskatchewan Court of Appeal (“SKCA”) reached the same conclusion in a 3-2 split opinion (Reference re Greenhouse Gas Pollution Pricing Act, 2019 SKCA 40).